tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/interaction-terms-R.md

 In other words, $\beta_3$ quantifies how much stronger the effect of X on Y becomes when Z increases by one unit.

 ### Word of caution
 Using interaction terms can increase the likelihood of detecting significant effects, but it can also lead to a random significance, especially with numerous covariates.
 To maintain research credibility, avoid a "`fishing expedition`" approach.
 Recognize the exploratory nature of interaction effects and document all analyses.
-Consider machine learning techniques like `causal forests` or use a `factorial design` with limited comparisons.

 ## Scenario Analyses
 In this section, we will perform multiple regression analyses, each illustrating a different scenario.
 We will explore scenarios involving `continuous` and `discrete` `independent variables`, `continuous` and `discrete` `dependent variables`, and models with and without control variables.
 Additionally, when examining discrete variables, we will explore interactions in both `binary` and `multi-level` contexts.